hkennedy/cicero-and-pompey/README.md

 # Cicero and Pompey
 This is a final project done for CL406, New Approaches to Cicero, at Boston University during the Spring 2019 semester.
 The web page can be viewed [here](https://hkennedy.github.io/cicero-and-pompey/).
 The raw data can be viewed in `data/raw_data.csv`, and `data/process.py` is the python script where all the magic happens.
+If you have any questions, don't hesitate to reach out!
+My email is hek@bu.edu.

 -----------------